 A much more obvious example of an indirect competitor is that if your company sells car insurance then an indirect competitor might be a company that currently sells only home insurance.

-Let’s examine each of the competitive factors that need to be filled in within the competitor analysis template.
+Let’s examine each of the competitive factors that need to be filled in on the competitor analysis template.
 The competitive analysis template is broken down into four areas:

 In this section we highlight some general facts about a company and consider its key competitive advantage: